SaltyShen/Riffle/README.md

 The purpose of this app is to quickly create playlists over Spotify and generate collab playlists.

+I was inspired to create this web app at the peak of COVID when PPE wasn't available.
+My friends and I were unable to see each other, so I created this to jam out from a distance!
-I was inspired to create this with COVID and my issue with passing my phone around for others to add songs to a queue or a playlist.
+For others to add songs to a queue or a playlist.
 I figured, why hasn't somebody stream lined collabrative playlists?
 Spotify currently has local listening as a beta and it isn't quite the most robust experience yet.